-These towers are totally fancy.
-The stacks of deliciousness are formed by filling an empty can (with both ends removed) with layers of salmon, guacamole, and a Sriracha-soy sauce.
+These towers are fancy.
+The stacks of deliciousness are formed by filling an empty can (with both ends removed) with layers of salmon, guacamole, and a sriracha-soy sauce.
 Radish and cucumber add a little crunch.

 This recipe adds broiled, seasoned salmon to pasta (try whole-wheat for a healthier, more filling dish), fresh herbs, and greens.
 To up the health factor, use reduced-fat mayo and sub in plain Greek yogurt for the sour cream.
 This dish can be served warm or cold.